 Prior to the procedure you will have already:

-- Attended Pre Assessment clinic/ completed a telephone consultation – to perform standard checks: for example blood tests, MRSA test and discussion of existing medication.
+- Attended the pre assessment clinic or completed a telephone consultation to perform standard checks, for example blood tests, MRSA test and discussion of existing medication.

 - There is no preparation for this procedure; you can continue to eat and drink as normal, unless instructed otherwise.

-- If you are taking any blood thinning tablets which include anti platelets please contact the department before the appointment using the number on your appointment letter, you may need to consult your GP before undergoing this test.
+- If you are taking any blood thinning tablets which include anti platelets please contact the Imaging department before the appointment using the number on your appointment letter as you may need to consult your GP before undergoing this test.

 On the day of the procedure: